muskit/tetris-cmd/README.md

 # tetris-cmd
 Tetris for the Windows Command Prompt.

-**NOTE:** it is highly recommended that you set your console font to "Raster Fonts" 12x16 *after* you run the executable!
+**NOTE:** it is highly recommended that you set your console font to "Raster Fonts" 12x16 *when you run the executable!*

 ## TODO
   * ARE + playfield animation